 How To Decorate Your Bullet Journal Pages

 One objection I hear a lot is “I’m afraid to start Bullet Journal because I’m not artistic and can’t create beautiful pages”.
-Well let’s talk about that!

-Fist of all, Bullet Journal isn’t about pretty pages! (well, ok, unless you really want it to be and you are like, crazy talented, in which case, share your art so we can all be j̶e̶a̶l̶o̶u̶s̶ inspired by you in the comments!).
+First of all, Bullet Journal isn’t about pretty pages! (well, ok, unless you really want it to be and you are like, crazy talented, in which case, share your art so we can all be j̶e̶a̶l̶o̶u̶s̶ inspired by you in the comments!).
 Where was I?
 Oh right.
-You can get all the perks of Bullet Journal with just structured notes.
+You can get all the perks of the Bullet Journal method with just structured notes.

 - In time and with practice, you will get so much better!
 How do I know that?
-When I started my Bullet Journal, I had no idea whatsoever on how to create pretty pages, I didn’t know how to draw, match colors or compose a well structured page.
+When I started my Bullet Journal, I had no idea whatsoever about how to create pretty pages; I didn’t know how to draw, match colors or compose a well-structured page.
 But I didn’t let that hold me back.
-Now, In less than a year, almost 28K people follow me on Instagram and enjoy my spreads.
-Which is ABSOLUTELY CRAZY.
+Now, In less than a year, more than 50K people follow me on Instagram and enjoy my spreads, which is ABSOLUTELY CRAZY.
 If I can do it, anyone can!

 How To Deal With Bullet Journal Mistakes